What DEMs are

 DEM and GPX track analysis

-Digital Elevation Models are used to analyze hiking routes, calculate ascents and descents and generate detailed elevation profiles.
+Digital Elevation Models are used to analyze GPX tracks, calculate ascents and descents and generate detailed elevation profiles.

 DEM resolution and accuracy